The Treasury. Gold- and silversmithery of Wrocław Archcathedral

 Upcoming exhibitions in 2017

-Italian Prints from the collection of The National Museum in Wrocław
+Invention and Imitation.
+Old Italian Prints from the Collection of the National Museum in Wrocław

 The exhibition presents the paintings of the Reformation period from Wrocław and Silesia and commemorates the 500th anniversary of publishing of the Ninety-five Theses by Martin Luther in Wittenberg.
 The art of Lucas Cranach, his circle and their influence in Silesia will constitute the key to this exhibition.
 The presentation will also feature drawings and prints from the collection of the National Museum in Wrocław, the Library of the University of Wrocław and the paintings from Archdiocesan Museum.
 The exhibition also aims at showing the archives documenting the works which belonged to Wrocław museum collections in the past and now considered lost or non-preserved.